SigmaNight/basiliskLLM/README.md

 ## So, What's the Idea Here?

 **BasiliskLLM** is like the cool uncle of LLM interaction tools.
 Drawing "inspiration" (a.k.a. brilliant ideas stolen in the dead of night) from [OpenAI's NVDA add-on](https://github.com/aaclause/nvda-OpenAI/), it aims to do what every project dreams of: actually be useful.
 Our noble mission?
 To make chatting with large language models (LLMs) so easy, even your grandma could do it blindfolded.
-Whether you're into OpenAI, OpenRouter, Mistral, or running your own secretive AI in the basement, we've got you covered.
+Whether you're into Anthropic, Mistral, OpenAI, OpenRouter, or running your own secretive AI in the basement, we've got you covered.
 Yes, even you, screen reader users.
 We see you.

 ### And the Name?
 Seriously?